Archiving/ParallelMapEditor/README.md

 # ParallelMapEditor
 A map editor for the Parallel Engine, done in C# Windows Forms.
-Produced .ptm files for use as tilemaps in games.
+Produces .ptm files for use as tilemaps in games.

 ![demo image](demo.png)